-While losing a tooth will involve temporary adjustments to your life, tooth replacements are now so advanced that things will soon get back to normal.
-You’ll laugh, talk, eat and kiss, just as you do now, and we’re here to help while you work towards that.
+If you’re reading this, your dentist has probably told you that one or more of your teeth has to be removed.
+This might feel overwhelming, but rest assured that you are not alone: while losing a tooth will involve temporary adjustments to your life, tooth replacements are now so advanced that things will soon get back to normal.
+You’ll laugh, talk, eat and kiss, just as you do now, and we’re here to help you through every step of the journey ahead.

-Partial dentures are used to replace one or more teeth and clip onto your remaining teeth.
+Used to replace one or more teeth and clip onto your remaining teeth.

 A removable set of teeth used when all of your upper or lower teeth need to be removed.